design-tokens/community-group/technical-reports/format/composite-types.md

 </aside>

-In a similar vein, a GUI tool can "pluck" out the individual values of a composite token and use them as it would normally.
+In a similar vein, a <abbr title="Graphical User Interface">GUI</abbr> tool can "pluck" out the individual values of a composite token and use them as it would normally.

 E.g. a design tool like Figma might not have the concept of a color pair, so it can't do anything special with tokens of that type.
 However, that doesn't prevent it from displaying the foreground and background colors of those tokens alongside any plain color tokens in a color picker.

 ### Appending custom type definitions

-While a tool that imports a token file containing user-defined type definitions that it doesn't understand might not be able to do anything special with them, there's nothing stopping tools that export or modify token files from adding their own type definitions to the file alongside tokens of that type.
+A tool might not understand certain user-defined type definitions in a token file and therefore can't do anything special with them.
+However, that tool could export or modify token files by adding their own type definitions.

 For example, imagine Sketch wanted to export all layer styles from a Sketch document to a token file.
 The Sketch app could have a built-in type definition that corresponds to layer styles.
 Perhaps something like this: